-This existing rural jobs tax credit is provided to new or expanding employers in Rural Area of Opportunity (RAO) counties (includes Belle Glade, Pahokee and South Bay).
-It is valued up to \$1,000 per new job and is good for a two-year period, plus a 5-year carry-forward period.
+This existing Rural Jobs Tax Credit is provided to new or expanding employers within one of 36 qualified rural areas (including Belle Glade, Pahokee and South Bay).
+It is valued up to \$1,000 per new job and is good for a two-year period, plus a five-year carry-forward period.
 Depending on the number of current employees, an existing business has to have created at least 20 percent more jobs or 10 new employees one year prior to the date of application.
-No pre-approval is needed prior to the company's decision to locate in the RAO county.
+No pre-approval is needed prior to the company's decision to locate in the qualified area.
 This credit may only be taken against the Florida Corporate Income Tax or Sales and Use Tax owed by the company to the State.